 - Myth #6: Vulnerability is disclosure.

-I’ll share with you a few more techniques that I’ve found helpful in accelerating the development of deep levels of trust on a team:
+I’ll share with you a few more techniques that I’ve found helpful in accelerating the development of deep levels of trust in a team:

-Take either exercise for a spin with your team, and feel free to share your experiences in the comments.
+Take any or all of these exercises for a spin with your team, and feel free to share your experiences in the comments.
 What besides fear could be holding you back?